-We delivered a 4 week Memory Box project at Golding Homes residence, Hardwick House, in August 2016.
+We delivered a 4 week Memory Box project at Golding Homes residence, Hardwick House, in August 2016, then a further project covering 4 more residences in 2017.
 A blog containing all the stories from those who took part can be found here.

 October 1st 2015 was national OlderPeople’sDay and we were privileged to be invited by Golding Homes to their resident’s Afternoon Tea Party to capture some of their stories.